easybuilders/easybuild/docs/index.rst

 -------

-Indices and tables
+Lists and tables
 ==================

-As of version |version| :
+As of version EasyBuild version |version|:

-  * The complete table of available toolchains is visible here: :ref:`toolchains_table`
+  * The complete table of available toolchains is visible at :ref:`toolchains_table`
-  * The list of available easyblocks is visible here: :ref:`basic_usage_easyblocks`
+  * The list of available easyblocks is visible at :ref:`basic_usage_easyblocks`
+  * The list of available (generic) easyconfig parameters is visble at :ref:`avail_easyconfig_params`

 Reference Pages
 ===============